 - Use of the microwave

-Hence, even fermented and other foods (eg. idli, dosa, miso, kimchi, sauerkraut, rejeuvela, vegan yogurt, tempeh, natto etc) are not enough to provide vegans with required vitamin B12 levels.
+Hence, even fermented foods found in almost every culture (eg. idli, dosa, miso, kimchi, sauerkraut, rejeuvela, vegan yogurt, tempeh, natto etc) are not enough to provide vegans with required vitamin B12 levels.

 Symptoms of B12 deficiency